 Our thanks to the many organisations like the City of Edinburgh Council and its supportive departments and staff, our many project advisors, our golf connections and other supporters.
 The cost of site works and the bronze statue were raised only from private donations.
 In addition to the listing of significant donors on the plinth 'John Rattray Project', here is a document of all donors.

 The Society is very grateful to David Anderson, who is well-known for resurrecting the 1920s Kingarrock Hickory Golf Course near Cupar for the National Trust of Scotland, for Bronzes sales which have made a significant contribution to funding the installation and maintenance of the Rattray Statue.
 We hope further sales will support the aim of the Society in the future.

-2014 - In July 2014, the Society's fundraising campaign was officially launched and continued until 2020; early offers of financial support to the Statue Committee were firmed up.
+2014 - In July 2014, the Society's fundraising campaign was officially launched and continued until 2020; early offers of important financial support to the Statue Committee were firmed up.
 Award-winning landscape consultants WJ Cairns & Associates were retained for project management and final design.

 2018 - The Society commissioned the Statue to be made at Powderhall Bronze Ltd of Leith.
 Its artisans are experts in sculpture, metal working and engineering to create this high quality bronze sculpture, achieved by combining traditional lost-wax casting techniques with modern materials.